Leviathan36/MartianHacks/README.md

 The python notebooks also make the transition from the commands execution to final report much easier.

 It's possible to execute the notebook in a local server and, consequently, attack the machines on the LAN or execute it in a remote server and attack public IP.
-In this last scenario, it's convenient exploit Google Colab service to use the powerfull hardware offered by Google (Tesla K80); in particulary, this is desirable for the password cracking phase.
+In this last scenario, it's convenient to exploit Google Colab service to use the powerfull hardware offered by Google (Tesla K80); in particulary, this is desirable for the password cracking phase.

 # Tools
 This jupyter notebook will install the following tools: